godaddy/react-img-carousel/README.md

 #### viewportWidth
 `PropTypes.string`

-Determines the width of the viewport which will show the images.
+Determines the width of the viewport which will show the images that you added.
 If you don't want the previous/next images to be visible, this width should match the `slideWidth` prop or the width of the child images.
 Defaults to `100%`.

 #### viewportHeight